Zivgl66/Iac-atlantis-terraform/Infrastructure_gitops_project.md

    - **HTTP/HTTPS**: Allow HTTP and HTTPS traffic on ports 80 and 443.
    - **Application Port**: Allow traffic on port 5000 for internal communication between the load balancer and instances.

-6. **Database and Datastore for Terraform State Management**:
+6. **Google Cloud Storage (GCS) and Firestore for Terraform State Management**:
+   - **Google Cloud Storage**: Using Google Cloud Storage (GCS) to store the Terraform state file ensures centralized, secure, and scalable storage.
-   - **Google Cloud Datastore**: Used to manage the Terraform state lock mechanism, ensuring that only one Terraform process can run at a time.
-This prevents concurrent modifications to the infrastructure state.
+   - **Google Cloud Firestore**: Using Google Cloud Firestore to manage Terraform state locks prevents concurrent modifications, ensuring state consistency and integrity.

 ### Security Measures Implemented